-You may have stitches which dissolve or stitches that need to be taken out.
+You may have stitches which dissolve, stitches that need to be taken out or staples.
 The nurse will tell you which type you have before you leave hospital.

-If the stitches need to be taken out, we will give you a letter to give to the nurse at your family doctor practice.
-Your parent or carer can use this letter to make an appointment at your family doctor surgery to have the stitches removed.
+If you have stitches or staples that need to be taken out, we will give you a letter to give to the nurse at your family doctor practice.
+Your parent or carer can use this letter to make an appointment at your family doctor surgery to have the stitches or staples removed.
 This is normally between seven to 14 days after the operation.